werkt/bazel-buildfarm-wiki/Execution-Properties.md

 Buildfarm supports the following `execution_properties`.
+New execution_properties may be added in buildfarm config in order support matching to different worker types.

 ### min-cores
 the minimum number of cores needed by the action.
 Sould be set to >= 1